“Choose Courage” Books Summary – “Choose Courage: Step Into the Life You Want” + Five Related Handbooks

 - Give some examples of how the book would help readers who are blocked in reaching their potential (e.g. Lone Rangers, Perfectionists, Conflict Avoiders, Protectors of the Status Quo).

-- Considering the challenges and difficulties in today’s world, how come you’re so optimistic about human capabilities?
+- Considering the challenges and difficulties in this world of accelerating change, how come you’re so optimistic about human capabilities?